 The McTimoney approach is typified by a whole body assessment and swift, light force adjustments, which makes it a comfortable treatment to receive.

-I have found McTimoney treatment to be very effective for a variety of ailments.
-The whole body approach means that rather than only looking at one part of the body, I consider all of the contributing factors towards dysfunction.
+We have found McTimoney treatment to be very effective for a variety of ailments.
+The whole body approach means that rather than only looking at one part of the body, we consider all of the contributing factors towards dysfunction.
 Since it is so light and comfortable to receive, this also makes it suitable for people of all ages, young or old or even for those who are in severe pain or have osteoporosis (although this obviously depends on the severity of the disease).
 Click here for more on McTimoney technique.

 Diversified techniques are a set of standardised techniques which have evolved over many years from the initial conception of chiropractic in America in the late 19th century.
 Like McTimoney, diversified techniques involve what’s known as a ‘high-velocity, low amplitude thrust’.
 This basically means that the adjustment (or ‘thrust’) is fast but not very deep.